debdutgoswami/newssy/README.md

 # Newssy

-An all-in-one news portal where anyone can look through news from various sources and even subscribe to news letters to receive daily headlines via email.
+An all-in-one news portal where anyone can look through news from various sources and even subscribe to newsletters to receive daily headlines via email.

 ---